ADumbDoor/Swim-Mill-Revamped/README.md

 3. A pellet

-The `swim mill` keeps track of all of the proceses, launches all of them, and is in charge of ending the program after 30 seconds.
+The `swim mill` keeps track of all of the processes, launches all of them, and is in charge of ending the program after 30 seconds.

 The `fish` exists on the bottom row of the swim mill and only moves left and right.
 It constantly tries to find a pellet, and when it sees one that it believes it can reach, it will try to sit under that pellet until the pellet reaches the fish.
 If the fish eats a pellet, that pellet is removed from the swim mill.
 If the fish eats a pellet, please print the pellet's pid to stderr along with an appropriate message.
 If the fish does not see any pellets, it will sit idly in the center of the bottom row, waiting for pellets.